atharvaaa9/atharvaaa9/README.md

 <br/>

 I'm a passionate developer from India 🇮🇳, currently in the States 🇺🇸.
-I have a strong focus on information security and full-stack development, specializing in React, React Native, and AWS cloud solutions.
+I have a strong focus on software development, specializing in React, Node JS, Flask, and AWS cloud solutions.

 ### 🔍 About Me
 - 💼 **Software Engineer** at [Medidata Solutions](https://www.medidata.com/)